JonLewis20/LewisQLearningNN/README.md

 <h2>Results</h2>
 Each trial was conducted with 3001 games played with win/loss/draw percentages reported out for each 300 games.
 As the neural network player will initially almost always randomly pick a square, we would expect intial sets of games to produce a 1:1 win ratio as would be expected by 2 players picking moves at random.
 Over time though as the neural network player shifts towards using what its learned, we would expect that win to loss ratio to increase.

+For the purpose of these tests, the neural network player picked X's and the random player picked O's.
+O's go first however (Not exactly tic tac toe canon as you know it but does not effect how the game is played and won assuming you put aside the solved nature of the game).

 <h3>Parameters</h3>
 Each set of trials uses the following hyper parameters as the base setting.
 Changes to these base settings are noted in each set of tests